yuanyu90221/RnPos/README.md

 npm run dev
 ```

-Once its running, head over to your browser to [see Project](http://localhost:3000/).
+Once its running, head over to your browser to develop mode cmd + D [see Project](http://localhost:/).

 ### Running Tests